JetBrains/babel-preset/README.md

 and finally `babel-plugin-add-module-exports` (for a babel5-style `module.exports` hack).

 ### `babel-runtime`
-Note that `babel-plugin-transform-proto-to-assign` and `babel-plugin-transform-runtime` doesn't work correctly together, so we need to use our very own patched version of `babel-runtime` package on our projects with Babel 6 (as well as Babel 5 though).
+Note that `babel-plugin-transform-class-properties` doesn't work correctly along with `babel-plugin-transform-proto-to-assign` and `babel-plugin-transform-runtime`, so we need to use our very own patched version of `babel-runtime` package on our projects with Babel 6 (as well as Babel 5 though).